This article contains affiliate links.

 Explore the trading heritage of the city on a walking tour

 One of the nicest ways to explore Singapore is on a walking tour.
 Although the country is not very old, several remnants of the British colonial times and WWII are well-preserved and can be explored to get a reminder that it did not always look like this.

-For other ideas, our list of free-walking tours in Singapore hits the nail and is a must-have when planning your Singapore vacation.
-Lastly, there are marked self-guided tours with placards and markers at main sightseeing spots in Singapore which can be organised into handy tours through the many free apps available.
+For other ideas, our list of free-walking tours in Singapore hits the main Singapore tourist spots and is a must-have when planning your Singapore vacation.
+Lastly, there are marked self-guided tours with golden placards and markers at main sightseeing spots in Singapore which can be organised into handy tours through the many free apps available.

 Find more information about the plays and events taking place here.

 The Art Science Museum is one of the most iconic places to visit in Singapore and the combination between the Marina Bay Sands Hotel and the museum is probably one of the most photographed combo in Singapore.

 The Museum is the place where you can find innovative, creative and modern exhibitions by the likes of Lego or renowned artists like Dali.
 The building stands out for its incredible architecture, in the shape of an open hand or a flower.
 At night, it is lit magically.

 One of the most famous permanent exhibitions is the Future World, a favourite Instagram spot for visitors to Singapore.
 Art Science Museum is open from 10am to 7pm daily, all days of the year.
 Children come free on Friday evening for a children’s day out.
 You can book your tickets online here.